University of Liverpool

 Experience:

-An equivalent of one-year whole-time paid experience in suitable (preferably NHS) settings is a minimum requirement at the time of application.
+An equivalent of one-year whole-time paid experience supervised by a qualified clinical psychologist in suitable settings is a minimum requirement at the time of application.
 Most applicants have substantially more.

 Please see our Entry Requirements page for more information.